pt-act/toad/README.md

 ## Requirements

 Works on Linux and Mac.
-Windows support may lag behind, but will catch up.
+Windows works with WSL.

 Any terminal will work, although if you are using the default terminal on macOS you will get a much reduced experience.
 I recommend [Ghostty](https://ghostty.org/) which is fully featured and has amazing performance.